JiadongSong31/project_12740/README.md

 #### Temperature & Humidity Sensor Module

 DHT11 Temperature-Humidity Sensor Module is an accurate and inexpensive sensor that includes an ADC to convert analog values of humidity and temperature.
-It comes with an 8-bit microcontroller and provides reliable output results.
+It comes with an 8-bit microcontroller and provides reliable output results.[2]

 Parameters:
 * Power supply: 3.3 - 5 V